-Pierre has Siena gunning for a fifth MAAC title under his direction after resurrecting a program that tied for last in the league in 2004.
-His recruiting classes have been among the most decorated in program history.
-The Saints lost a five-set match to Fairfield in the MAAC Championships last season after winning 20 matches (21) for the fifth time in his 10 seasons with the program.
+Pierre has Siena gunning for a fifth MAAC title under his direction (and ninth overall) after resurrecting a program that tied for last in the league in 2004.
+His recruiting classes have been the most decorated in program history.
+The Saints have won at least 20 matches five times in Pierre's 11 seasons with the program.

 Middle blocker Burgandy McCurty '10 graduated as the greatest volleyball player ever at Siena, finishing her career with a MAAC record 1,945 kills.
 She was the 2006 MAAC Rookie of the Year and the 2007, 2008 and 2009 MAAC Offensive Player of the Year.
 She finished the 2010 season ranked second nationally with a school record 5.37 kills/set.

 Recent graduates set the stage for the program's current success.
 April London' 09 was a CoSIDA District 1 First Team Academic All-America selection, the 2005 MAAC Rookie of the Year, the 2008 MAAC Setter of the Year and graduated as the school's all-time assist leader (5,356).
 London and classmate Kathi Kobayashi - the program's all-time leader in digs - won MAAC Championships in all four of their years with the program.
 Nadiege Honore '08 was the first major recruit to commit to Pierre.
 She finished her career second on the school's all-time kills charts with 1,461 career kills.